mrjoshuaesmith/center-of-mass/README.md

 The next thing I learned, though, is that there are a handful of zip codes that span state boundaries!

 So what we have to do is look for points that are in *both* a ZIP code and within the border of the state.
-The only remaining catch is that a couple big bodies of water, such as the Quabbin Reservior do no have a ZIP code.
-The simple fix for this is to just assume presence in a ZIP code west of -71.5º longitude.
+The only remaining catch is that a couple big bodies of water, such as the Quabbin Reservior do not have a ZIP code.
+The simple fix for this is to just assume presence in a ZIP code west of -71.5º longitude (west of Boston, more or less).

 ## Computational approach